MCrossley86/Luma_v.1/README.md

     - Following Nav Bar completion:
       - "What's New"
       - "Women" and submenu
+      - "Men" - COMPLETE
-      - "Men" and submenu - IN PROGRESS
+        - and submenu - IN PROGRESS

 25. **Current Project**
     - Validate the Navigation Bar - IN PROGRESS